 Swim at Playa Carrizalillo: Things to Do in Puerto Escondido

 For me, this is the first thing to do in Puerto Escondido.
-Last trip, we set aside our whole first day to lounge/swim/lounge/swim at gorgeous Playa Carrizalillo.
+I always set aside a whole first day to lounge/swim/lounge/swim at gorgeous Playa Carrizalillo.

 The water is calm and safe for swimming and produces an almost perfect wave, like a wave pool.
 There are a few little beach restaurants that rent chairs out (usually you just need to spend a minimum at the restaurant during the day – around 200 pesos).

-We participated in a turtle release a couple of years ago at Playa Bacocho and it was a great experience.
+A few years ago, I participated in a turtle release at Playa Bacocho and it was a great experience.
 This beach is tucked away on the northwestern edge of Puerto Escondido and is usually quite empty.

 I recommend arriving a bit before the turtle release so you can walk around and enjoy the pretty beach.
 There isn’t a ton to do here, but it’s nice to walk and explore the picturesque coastline for a little bit.